gregology/gregology.github.io/_posts/2011-08-03-harley-davidson-motor-scooter.md

   </p>

   <p>
-    And when it&#8217;s dark it&#8217;s pretty hard to tell them apart.
-Other bikies have started nodding back, I&#8217;m like a real life bikie now
+    And when it's dark it's pretty hard to tell them apart.
+Other bikies have started nodding back, I'm like a real life bikie now
   </p>

   <p>